jcollard/unm-hip/README.md

 <p>
 <pre>upsample :: (Monoid (Pixel img), Image img) => img -> img</pre>

-Given img, upsample returns an image with twice the number of
+Given img, <b>upsample</b> returns an image with twice the number of
     rows and columns where the value at location (i, j) of the resulting image is the value of img at location (i/2, j/2) if i and jare are even and mempty otherwise.